rishabhpurohit/DataScienceWebApp-Project/README.md

 # DataScienceWebApp-Project

-##The data is NYC Vehicle Collisions Dataset.
+## The Dataset NYC Vehicle Collisions is used for Analysis and Web App Development.

 ### script.py contains the final code of Data Science Web App powered by Streamlit.